University Computing Services

 UNCG has made Microsoft Office 365 ProPlus with the web-based versions of Word, Excel, PowerPoint, and OneNote available by visiting office365.uncg.edu.
 Office365 @ UNCG offers all Student, Faculty, and Staff locally installed copies of Microsoft Office products on up to five devices per user.
 Download local installations of Microsoft Office from this website https://its.uncg.edu/office365/ for home and office computers.
 Office365 also provides access to unlimited capacity cloud file storage trough Microsoft OneDrive to all Students, Faculty, and Staff.

-TSC is located in the lobby of the McNutt Building and provides assistance to faculty, staff, and students.
+TSC is located in the SuperLab of the Jackson Library and provides computing assistance to faculty, staff, and students.

 6-TECH Online is a central access point for all of your technical support needs.